Obama proposes $4.1 trillion spending plan in final White House budget

 The budget calls for $152 billion in research and development, an increase of 4 percent over fiscal year 2016.

-(Additional reporting by Ayesha Rascoe, David Shepardson, Susan Cornwell, Richard Cowan, and Julia Edwards; Editing by Chizu Nomiyama)
+(Additional reporting by Ayesha Rascoe, David Shepardson, Susan Cornwell, Richard Cowan, and Julia Edwards)